 Signs Your Boss Wants You to Leave

 What is a clear sign your boss wants you to leave?
-Below are some telltale signs that it might be best to move on from your current role.
+Below are some telltale signs that moving on from your current role might be best.

 - They micromanage you